YanCotta/YanCotta/README.md

 ## TL;DR - Key Achievements

-• Architected a genomic data system at Embrapa, migrating from PostgreSQL to Neo4j to boost query performance by 87%.
+• Architected a genomic data system at Embrapa, migrating from PostgreSQL to Neo4j to **boost query performance by 87%**.

-• 1st Place Winner at the Reply Enterprise Challenge (FIAP NEXT 2025).
-I designed and built an end-to-end, production-grade AI Multi-Agentic platform, that is production-ready, achieving a 76% reduction in a key operational KPI.
+• **1st Place Winner at the Reply Enterprise Challenge (FIAP NEXT 2025)**.
+I designed and built an end-to-end, production-grade AI Multi-Agentic platform, that is production-ready, **achieving a 76% reduction in a key operational KPI**.

-• Trained SOTA models at Outlier using RLHF (collaborating with OpenAI, Meta & Anthropic), increasing model efficiency by 64%.
+• Trained SOTA models at Outlier using RLHF (collaborating with OpenAI, Meta & Anthropic), **increasing model efficiency by 64%**.

-• Developed an award-winning National Resilience AI Platform (FIAP 2025 Global Solution Winner) from concept to deployment.
+• Developed an **award-winning National Resilience AI Platform (FIAP 2025 Global Solution Winner)** from concept to deployment.

-• Built a Full-Stack Invoice Automation System (React + RAG) in a ~15-day sprint, cutting manual work by >85%.
+• Built a Full-Stack Invoice Automation System (React + RAG) in a ~15-day sprint, **cutting manual work by >85%**.

-• Led 2 global SuperDataScience teams to deploy end-to-end AI systems, managing both project architecture and team execution.
+• **Led 2 global SuperDataScience teams** to deploy end-to-end AI systems, **managing both project architecture and team execution**.

 ---